 - Complications with the heart, liver, and other internal organs3

 There are various terms used to describe different types of FASDs depending on the symptoms observed.
 Fetal alcohol syndrome (FAS) is the broadest part of the spectrum, with the most extreme case being the death of the developing baby.
 Babies with FAS may show abnormal facial features, nervous system problems, and slow growth.
 Those with FAS may also encounter problems with the senses and cognitive functions.
-Another variant of FASDs is alcohol-related neurodevelopmental disorder (ARND), in which patients encounter intellectual disabilities, such as problems with learning, math, judgment, attention, and impulse control.
-A third variant of FASDs is alcohol-related birth defects (ARBD).
+Another variant of FASDs is an alcohol-related neurodevelopmental disorder (ARND), in which patients encounter intellectual disabilities, such as problems with learning, math, judgment, attention, and impulse control.
+The third variant of FASDs is alcohol-related birth defects (ARBD).
 Patients with ARBD typically experience problems related to their heart, kidney, bones, senses, or any combination.3

 Fetal alcohol syndrome disorders cannot be cured and last throughout a person’s life.
 Only by taking preventative measures, such as complete abstinence from alcohol, can the likelihood of improper development be reduced.
 Many treatment options are available to help with symptoms, but complications may arise since there is no generalizable treatment for every child afflicted with FASDs.
 Individualized approaches are necessary for treatment.3

 Females who are managing attention deficit hyperactivity disorder (ADHD) often use the brand name drug called Adderall to treat their symptoms.
 The drug increases dopamine and norepinephrine levels in the brain which allow for better focus and impulse control.5 Adderall is not recommended for use in pregnant females.
-Considering the potential harm to females and developing babies, studies are mostly limited or report negative side effects in using Adderall during pregnancy, however animal testing has produced results of birth defects and miscarriage.
-The additional effects of increasing a person’s blood pressure and heart rate with Adderall are also reasons why use of this drug is discouraged during pregnancy and why one should abstain from use.5 Expecting mothers should work with their doctors to find healthy alternatives for managing ADHD during pregnancy to ensure the safety of themselves and their developing babies.
+Considering the potential harm to females and developing babies, studies are mostly limited or report negative side effects in using Adderall during pregnancy, however, animal testing has produced results of birth defects and miscarriage.
+The additional effects of increasing a person’s blood pressure and heart rate with Adderall are also reasons why the use of this drug is discouraged during pregnancy and why one should abstain from use.5 Expecting mothers should work with their doctors to find healthy alternatives for managing ADHD during pregnancy to ensure the safety of themselves and their developing babies.

 During pregnancy, it is possible to catch a bacterial infection, and antibiotics may be needed.
 While some medications have been determined safe to take during a female’s pregnancy, others are not safe and have the potential to cause birth abnormalities.6 In order to help patients understand and differentiate this wide range of medications, the U.S. Food and Drug Administration (FDA) created a list of Pharmaceutical Pregnancy Categories to help patients understand the risks of individual antibiotics.
-The antibiotics are assigned into categories labelled A, B, C, D, and X. Antibiotics in the A category, which include amoxicillin, ampicillin, clindamycin, erythromycin, and penicillin, are typically the most safe to use during pregnancy.
+The antibiotics are assigned into categories labeled A, B, C, D, and X. Antibiotics in the A category, which include amoxicillin, ampicillin, clindamycin, erythromycin, and penicillin, are typically the safest to use during pregnancy.
 Conversely, on the opposite side of the spectrum, the X category of antibiotics includes drugs that should never be used while pregnant.
 Examples of the X category are doxycycline and minocycline.
 Potential birth defects from antibiotics include physical deformations of the head and face, problems with breathing and movement, and problems with the heart.6 All expecting mothers should consult a doctor before adding or continuing any antibiotics once pregnancy occurs.

 Treating depression remains important during pregnancy in order to maintain optimal care for a female and her developing baby.
-Current data shows low risks for birth defects and other complications from mothers taking antidepressants while pregnant.7 One type or antidepressant, selective serotonin reuptake inhibitors (SSRIs) are generally acceptable for use and include citalopram (Celexa), fluoxetine (Prozac), and sertraline (Zoloft).
+Current data shows low risks for birth defects and other complications from mothers taking antidepressants while pregnant.7 One type of antidepressant, selective serotonin reuptake inhibitors (SSRIs) are generally acceptable for use and include citalopram (Celexa), fluoxetine (Prozac), and sertraline (Zoloft).
 Paroxetine (Paxil) however, another SSRI, is strongly discouraged due to a possible link with fetal heart defects.7

-Another alternative, serotonin and norepinephrine reuptake inhibitors (SNRIs) are seem as generally acceptable and include duloxetine (Cymbalta).
-Other generally safe antidepressants include bupropion and tricyclic antidepressants.7 Some antidepressants that pose potential threats and should be avoided include monoamine oxidase inhibitors (MAOIs) such as phenelzine (Nardil) and tranylcypromine (Parnate) due to effects of slowing fetal growth.
-Although the potential risks are low for the safer antidepressants, it is still important for a pregnant female to consult her doctor about the best options for the health of herself and the developing baby.
+Another alternative, serotonin, and norepinephrine reuptake inhibitors (SNRIs) are seen as generally acceptable and include duloxetine (Cymbalta).
+Other generally safe antidepressants include bupropion and tricyclic antidepressants.7 Some antidepressants that pose potential threats and should be avoided include monoamine oxidase inhibitors (MAOIs) such as phenelzine (Nardil) and tranylcypromine (Parnate) due to the effects of slowing fetal growth.
+Although the potential risks are low for safer antidepressants, it is still important for a pregnant female to consult her doctor about the best options for the health of herself and the developing baby.
 A female should never remove or change medications without consulting a medical professional.

 Caffeine use is also limited in studies on its effects on a developing baby.
-Caffeine is a stimulant and a diuretic, which can lead to dehydration and increased blood pressure, effects that are not healthy for a female her developing baby.8 Caffeine crosses the placenta and has to be metabolized by the baby, which is hard to do at early stages of development.
+Caffeine is a stimulant and a diuretic, which can lead to dehydration and increased blood pressure, effects that are not healthy for a female her developing baby.8 Caffeine crosses the placenta and has to be metabolized by the baby, which is hard to do at the early stages of development.
 Caffeine may cause irregular movements and sleep patterns as the baby is stimulated by the drug.8 There are mixed studies on caffeine having effects on birth defects, miscarriages, and delayed conception.
 There is not enough evidence to support neutral or negative claims.
 Overall, it is safest for caffeine to be avoided or strictly moderated to an amount equal to about one cup of coffee per day.

 Cocaine, commonly known as coke or blow, is another drug that poses dangers to a mother and her developing baby.
 For the user, cocaine affects the central nervous system and can cause altered senses, nausea, tremors, paranoia, and emotional swings.9 Cocaine, like any other drug, is able to be passed to a developing baby through the placenta and yields many potential adverse effects including the following: